 So, having the same love, being united in soul, and being of one mind are the ways in which we stay on the same page with each other.
 But what does this look like in real life?
 Paul tells us in the next two verses.
-Do nothing from selfish ambition or conceit, but in humility count others more significant than yourselves.
-Let each of you look not only to his own interests, but also to the interests of others.
+3 Do nothing from selfish ambition or conceit, but in humility count others more significant than yourselves.
+4 Let each of you look not only to his own interests, but also to the interests of others.

-I would submit to you that Paul has just defined love, for the essence of love is denying oneself and deferring to others.
+I would submit to you that Paul has just described what love looks like, for the essence of love is denying oneself and deferring to others.

 "Do nothing out of selfish ambition."
-In other words, don't always try to be first; don't push your way to the front; don't strive to get the best seat or the biggest portion.
-Don't concern yourself with getting the upper hand or insist on getting the last word.
+In other words, do not always try to be first; do not push your way to the front; do not strive to get the best seat or the biggest portion.
+Do not concern yourself with getting the upper hand or insist on getting the last word.